 Once you read the definition of a mamelon (stiff magma pouring from a vent and congealing in place) you won’t be particularly surprised that it’s the French word for nipple.
 Hanging Rock, along with its friend Camels Hump, are two beaut viewpoints just north of Melbourne that climb these cheeky formations.

-Learn about their weird geology on the Hanging Rock Summit Walk before hooking in for a picnic at the opulent picnic area.
+Learn about their weird geology on the famous Hanging Rock Summit Hike before hooking in for a picnic at the opulent picnic area.
+Located on Traditional Country of the Wurundjeri, the Djaara and the Taungurung people.

 The Macedon Ranges are a Family Friendly Playground, Mattie Gould, Camels Hump, farmland, landscape, bushland, woman, summit